Skip to content

 . . . . . . . . . .

-Side note: I know some artist are hesitant about this because you’re files are basically your golden goose.
+Side note: I know some artist are hesitant about handing over files of their art because your files are basically your golden goose.
 They allow you to diversify your business beyond just licensing.

 My best advice here, is to be picky about who you give licenses to.
 You shouldn’t hand over your files to just anyone.
 Not every offer is worthy.
 That’s definitely another topic for another day, but if you need more guidance on how to discern if an opportunity is right for you, check out this post.